Notes to tables - Higher Education Statistics 2005/06

 HE is used to mean higher education, and FE is used to mean further education.

-DfES refers to the Department for Education and Skills.
+DIUS1 refers to the Department for Innovation, Universities and Skills.

 UCAS refers to the Universities and Colleges Admissions Service.

 - Analyses of subject information show Full Person Equivalents (FPE).
 These are derived by splitting student records between the different subjects that make up their qualification aim.
 Totals of FPE may differ slightly to counts of students due to rounding.

 - European Union (EU) are those countries which were EU members as at 1 December 2005, this includes: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Irish Republic, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovak Republic, Slovenia, Spain and Sweden.
 Included within this are the 2004 EU accession countries who joined the EU on 1 May 2004: Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovak Republic, Slovenia.
 2007 EU accession countries include those joining the EU on 1 January 2007: Bulgaria, Romania.Other EEA (European Economic Area) countries includes: Norway, Iceland, Liechtenstein.

 - Full-time equivalent (FTE) figures are calculated using a different population to that used for numbers of enrolments.
 Please see Section A of Definitions for further details.

 - Includes UK domicile region unknown.

 - 'Other' modes of study are not separately tabulated but are included in totals.